Places to see in Brittany – 2023

-Beaches, coastal walks, rocky shoreline and small fishing harbours are all around you; but beyond this the region has an impressive collection of sites that are worth a visit, for their historic or cultural value, or just because they are really worth seeing.
+Beaches, coastal walks, rocky shoreline and small fishing harbours are a feature of the Breton coastline so not surprisingly Brittany remains a popular tourist destination.
+However moving away from the coastline, the region has an impressive collection of sites that are worth a visit, for their historic or cultural value, or just because they are really worth seeing.
 Here are several locations that we recommend.

 Mont St. Michel

-First among these – though technically in Normandy – is the Mont Saint Michel, St.Michael’s Mount.
+First among these – though technically in Normandy – is the Mont Saint Michel.
 This is the most visited tourist site in France after Paris, and listed as a UNESCO World Heritage Site.
-The mount, right on the border between Brittany and Normandy, stands on an outcrop of granite bursting through in the middle of a very flat bay, and has been a sanctuary since the year 709.
-Most of the buildings that now stand on the rock date from the XIIIth to the XVIth centuries, and they include the gothic Benedictine Abbey, the houses that went with it, and the fortifications that protected this strategic location during the middle ages.
+The mount, right on the border between Brittany and Normandy, stands on an outcrop of granite bursting through the middle of a very flat bay, and has been an atmospheric historic sanctuary since the year 709.
+Most of the buildings that now stand on the rock date from the XIIIth to the XVIth centuries.
+They include the gothic Benedictine Abbey, the monks and lay peoples houses, and the fortifications that protected this strategic location during the middle ages.

-In the past, the mount stood in the midst of quicksands and moving water courses, and access to it was treacherous.
+In the past, the mount stood in the midst of quicksand and moving water courses, and access to Mont St. Michel was treacherous.
 To make things safer both for tourists and pilgrims, a causeway was built across the bay in 1880, and its construction led to a heavy silting up of the area round the mount, transforming much of the bay into grazing lands.
 Recently the causeway joining the mainland to the island has been removed by the French government to allow the sea to once again surround the Island as in historic times.
-The latest construction of a road and modern bridge was erected by the French government ten years ago.
+The latest construction of a road and modern bridge was erected by the French government fourteen years ago.
 Now you can park cars in the large car parks provided nearby and either walk along the new causeway and bridge or travel on the free buses that run every ten minutes between Mont St. Michel and the mainland.
-On the Mount itself you will find a varied selection of cafes, restaurants, museums, gift shops and historic buildings.
+These buses run from the train station in the town of Pontorson which is the nearest town to the Mount.
+On the Mount itself you will find a varied selection of cafes, restaurants, museums, gift shops and historic and religious buildings.

 Built in the local grey granite, St Malo has a historic centre crammed in behind its ramparts which owe their current form to the great French XVIIth century military architect, Vauban.
-A large part of the historic heart was severely damaged by action during the second world war, but has been carefully renovated to its former glory.
-The city has a number of interesting places to visit, notably the Cape Horn museum devoted to the mariner-explorers of the past, the aquarium, and the castle – known as the Bastille of the west – which has exhibits about the city’s history and its pirates.
+A large part of the historic heart of the town was severely damaged by action during the second world war, but has been carefully renovated to its former glory.
+The city has a number of interesting places to visit, notably the Cape Horn museum devoted to the mariner-explorers of the past, the award winning St. Malo Aquarium, and the castle – known as the Bastille of the west – which has exhibits about the city’s history and it’s connection to pirates.

 Made popular by British and American visitors in the 19th century, Dinard was France’s top summer resort until the French Riviera took over in the 1930s.
 The former fishing village attracted wealthy celebrities and businessmen as well as European royalty, some of whom built fabulous villas; there are now more than 400 listed buildings in the town.
 The tourist office runs guided tours on several themes including ‘the English touch’ and there’s a British film festival in October.
 Dinard has several beaches, which range from small coves to long expanses of sand…the most famous being the Place de l’Écluse, which is instantly recognisable in season by its rows of stripy tents; from June to September the beach organises gym classes and kids’ clubs and many other activities.
 The Plage de St-Enogat is the place to go for water sports.
 Today, Dinard continues to be an upmarket resort where tourists choose to spend their evenings at the swish casino after spending the day in the physiotherapy spa.
 However, the Promenade Clair de Lune, a lovely waterside walk illuminated in July and August, whose palms and lush tropical plants recall the Mediterranean, shows that the best things in life are often free.